CarterTheMan/Personal-Website/README.md

 This may need to change color schemes, but that will be addressed later once everything else is complete.

 TODO:
-1. Add in unique projects
-2. Add the newer projects
+1. Add the newer projects

 Use this figma design
 https://www.figma.com/file/W6ly1yMLQ71Cdp4dRjaUQu/Personal-Website?type=design&node-id=0%3A1&mode=design&t=6XdLOieI81llVUW2-1